|Main Line||(630) 434-5515|

 |Inspection Line||(630) 434-5529|

-The Community Development Department has many responsibilities throughout the Village organization.
-In general, the Department provides services to residents, businesses and developers to improve and develop their properties.
-The Community Development Department is comprised of the Planning and Code Compliance Divisions.
+The Community Development Department provides services to residents, businesses and developers to improve and develop their properties.
+The department is comprised of the Planning and Code Compliance Divisions.

 The Planning Division is responsible for providing guidance to residents, businesses and developers seeking development approvals from the Village.
-The Division maintains, updates and administers the Village’s planning documents such as the Ogden Avenue and Downtown Mater Plans.
+The Division maintains, updates and administers the Village’s planning documents such as the Ogden Avenue and Downtown Master Plans.
 The Division also helps regulate land-use in the Village through the administration of the Future Land Use Plan, the Zoning Ordinance and Subdivision Regulations.
-Staff provides support services to the Plan Commission, Zoning Board of Appeals and Architectural Design Review Board.
+Staff provides support services to the Plan Commission, Zoning Board of Appeals and Historic Preservation and Design Review Board.

 - The Planning Division meets with residents, businesses and developers to discuss zoning and other land uses issues.
 The staff provides help and recommendations to customers regarding the Village’s land use ordinances and policies.

-- The Division acts as a liaison to the Plan Commission, Architectural Design Review Board and Zoning Board of Appeals.
+- The Division acts as a liaison to the Plan Commission, Historic Preservation and Design Review Board and Zoning Board of Appeals.
 This activity includes reviewing development applications for special uses, variations, planned developments, historic landmark designation and subdivisions.

-- The Division coordinates reviews and meetings on requests and issues that may eventually appear before the Village Council, Plan Commission, Zoning Board of Appeals or Architectural Design Review Board.
+- The Division coordinates reviews and meetings on requests and issues that may eventually appear before the Village Council, Plan Commission, Zoning Board of Appeals or Historic Preservation and Design Review Board.

-On October 4, 2011, the Village Council adopted the Comprehensive Plan, a document which offers guidance on a wide range of issues including economic development, infrastructure, recreation, environmental impacts, and public safety, in addition to land use policies and maps.
+On June 13, 2017 the Village Council adopted an updated Comprehensive Plan, a document which offers guidance on a wide range of issues including economic development, infrastructure, recreation, environmental impacts, and public safety, in addition to land use policies and maps.
 It illustrates a vision for the physical character of the Village for the next 15 to 20 years.
-The Village's prior plan was last updated in 1965.
+The Village's awarding winning Comprehensive Plan was last updated in 2011.

 Special Events/Temporary Use Permits

 A Special Event permit is required for events such as a carnival, circus, festival, parade, road race or similar event held on the streets or public right-of-way.
-Event representatives should review the Guide to Special Events Planning in Downers Grove well in advance of their event and complete the Application for Temporary Use/Special Events.
+Please contact Jennifer Rizzo at 630.434.5700 to discuss your plans.

 The Community Development Department is responsible for ensuring properties are maintained to the standards as described within the Municipal Code.
 These standards and regulations are employed to maintain the appearance and quality of life in the Village’s neighborhoods.